 Working deep holes not covered up with rolling fish is the place to be when targeting these fish.
-You can pound on them all you want up where they are spawning, but you will rarely get them to go.
+You can pound on them all you want up where they are spawning on gravel, but you will rarely get them to go.
 Where you don't see them, in shady deep holes and runs, is where you will have the best action.
 Look for deeper dark water, preferably with overhanging branches or trees.

-We love float fishing for steelhead without a doubt, but by far the most exhilarating species to target are pre spawn and spawning chinook salmon by floating skein or eggs under a float on a centerpin reel.
+We love float fishing for steelhead without a doubt, but by far the most exhilarating species to target are pre spawn and spawning chinook salmon by floating skein or eggs under a float.
 They call them kings for a reason, and pound for pound under a float they are the hardest fighting fish around.